 Institute for Research on Migration, Ethnicity and Society

-FAS Center of Excellence
+FORTE Center of Excellence

 REMESO pursues interdisciplinary research and education on transnational migration, ethnic diversity and citizenship in relation to changes in the labour market.
-The Institute which is a 'Fas Center of Excellence' has a PhD program in Ethnic and Migration Studies and an International Graduate School in Migration, Ethnicity and Society.
+The Institute which is a 'Forte Center of Excellence' has a PhD program in Ethnic and Migration Studies and an International Graduate School in Migration, Ethnicity and Society.
 REMESO is also a Division within the Department of Social- and Welfare studies and hosts the Bachelors program Social and Cultural Analysis (SKA) and the Master program in Social and Welfare Studies.
 An international Master program is being developed.

 REMESO has organised a workshop on high-skilled migration, a field that has received relatively little attention within critical migration studies.
 The topic is highly relevant as global competition for foreign labour affect policy on migration and labour conditions.